RunestoneInteractive/RunestoneServer/source/Recursion/recursionsimple.rst

    :align: center
    :alt: image

-   Converting the Number 10 to its Base 2 String Representation
+   Figure 4: Converting the Number 10 to its Base 2 String Representation

 :ref:`Figure 4 <fig_tostr2>` shows that we get the results we are looking for, but it looks like the digits are in the wrong order.
 The algorithm works